rickmark/pcapng_linktype_hardware/README.md

 The RESET line allows a M/S to transition back through initial state.
 This as well as SPI => Dual / Quad SPI changes should be logically captured as link level events, but are not themselves particularly interesting as the frames captured (one can almost think of RESET as a side channel to the actual transfers and lacks a way to repressent as an octet stream).

 This seems to be an unhandled case of pcapng itself.
 A proposal would be to create a new block type for `BLOCK_LINK_CHANGE` that would allow resets, speed changes etc to be sideband data to the packet frames.
 The SPI format would plumb through some relevent data (e.g. SPI/Dual/Quad) in every EPB as to free the readers from having to maintain a state machine to process these events.

+It occurs that `LINK_CHANGE` should incude a `link_id` which would correlate to `BLOCK_LINK_TOPOLOGY` allowing for the passing of changes for links other then the primary one.

 ## Transfer Frames